survivejs/react-book/manuscript/03_webpack_and_react.md

 ## Developing the First React View

 It is time to add a first application level dependency to our project.
-Hit
+Execute

 ```bash
 npm i react react-dom --save